Wounded Marine Handcrafts Marine Mom Necklace

-Marine Corps Graduation Rings handcrafted by Marine Corps veterans, the unique piece of jewelry gains significant attention.
+When the EGA Shop first revealed the Marine's Heart Pendant necklace and announced that it was handcrafted by Marine Corps veterans, the unique piece of jewelry gained significant attention.

-Randy, is a decorated combat Veteran who served on active duty from 1968 –1972, leads the business on a daily basis and provides the instruction and direction for the apprenticeship program.
-He’s a master jeweler and brings over 35 years of custom fine jewelry experience to assist in all steps from design to presentation.
+Randy served on active duty from 1968 - 1972 and leads the business on a daily basis, providing instruction and direction for the apprenticeship program.
+He's a master jeweler and brings over 35 years of custom fine jewelry experience to assist in all steps from design to presentation.

 Randy is lifetime member of "The Walking Dead" and the Marine Corps League and actively reaches out to Veterans of all services.